Backmasking: Censorship

 Frank Zappa used backmasking to avoid censorship.

 Backmasking has been used to avoid censorship.
 On Frank Zappa's track "Hot Poop", from We're Only in It for the Money (1968), the released version contains at the end of its side "A" the backmasked message "Better look around before you say you don't care. / Shut your fucking mouth 'bout the length of my hair. / How would you survive / If you were alive / shitty little person?"
 This profanity-laced verse, originally from the song "Mother People", was censored by Verve Records, so Zappa edited the verse out, reversed it, and inserted it elsewhere in the album as "Hot Poop" (though even in the backward message the word "fucking" is censored).
 On the same album, a backwards message can also be heard in "Harry, You're a Beast" with Madge saying, "Don't come in me, in me" repeatedly before she starts crying.
 In at least one bootleg version of the album, these words are very clear.

 Another example is found in Roger Waters' 1992 album Amused to Death, on which Waters recorded a backward message, possibly critical of film director Stanley Kubrick, who had refused to let Waters sample a breathing sound from 2001: A Space Odyssey.
 The message appears in the song "Perfect Sense Part 1", in which Waters' backmasked voice says, "Julia, however, in light and visions of the issues of Stanley, we have changed our minds.
 We have decided to include a backward message, Stanley, for you and all the other book burners."

 On the other hand, backmasking can be used to censor words and phrases deemed inappropriate on radio edits and "clean" album releases.
 For example, the Fugees' clean version of the album The Score contains various backmasked profanities; thus, when playing the album backwards, the censored words are clearly audible among the backward gibberish.
 When used with the word "shit", this type of backmasking results in a sound similar to "ish".
 As a result, "ish" became a euphemism for "shit".

-Iron Maiden used a similar technique on the radio edit of their "Holy Smoke" single, in which there are two rare instances of profanity in their lyrics, which were reversed to give "Flies around tish/Bees around honey" and "I've lived in filth, I've lived in sin/And I still smell cleaner than the tish you're in".

 In Britney Spears' 2011 song "Till the World Ends", Spears says "if you want this good shit".
 However, on the official version, "shit" is reversed, creating the "ish" sound; therefore, the official version says "if you want this good ish".
 Backmasking is also used to censor the word "joint" in the video for "You Don't Know How It Feels" by Tom Petty, resulting in the line "Let's roll another tnioj".